Manor Mill, Chadderton: History

 The industry peaked in 1912 when it produced 8 billion yards of cloth.
 The Great War of 1914–18 halted the supply of raw cotton, and the British government encouraged its colonies to build mills to spin and weave cotton.
 The war over, Lancashire never regained its markets.
 The independent mills were struggling.
 The Bank of England set up the Lancashire Cotton Corporation in 1929 to attempt to rationalise and save the industry.
 Manor Mill, Chadderton was one of 104 mills bought by the LCC, and one of the 53 mills that survived through to 1950.
 The mill ceased cotton processing in 1932, but was reopened in 1940 by the Lancashire Cotton Corporation.
 It finally closed in 1990.
 It had been intended that the building would become a heritage centre, but this scheme has now been abandoned.
 Its sister mill, the Kent, designed by George Stott in 1908 was demolished in 1994.
 Manor Mill was managed by Jim Shelmerdine during most of the LCC years.
 He received an OBE for "service to the cotton industry" in 1987, a result of the health and safety record he built up in Manor Mill.
 Shelmerdine was the first to get the annual safety award for ten years.

 Since 1997, Manor Mill has been the home of Ultimate Products, a brand house owning household names like Beldray and Salter.
-In March 2021, Ultimate Products announced a £1.8m investment into a new 4th floor office area at their Manor Mill headquaters completed in the summer of the same year.
+In March 2021, Ultimate Products announced a £1.8m investment into a new 4th floor office area at their Manor Mill headquarters completed in the summer of the same year.